 The best way to learn vocabulary is in context, so in addition to useful list of words I have recorded 4 sample parts using some of the vocabulary.
 This way you can understand how to use it in practice.

 The Ideas

 In this section there are 4 speaking parts to listen and to read.
 The environmental vocabulary is highlighted.

 Our Effect on the natural world

 When we’re discussing the environment, it’s important not to forget that our actions have an impact not only on us but on the natural world and other species.
 So, for example, certain species are now endangered because of our actions.
 It’s not just because of hunting, but because we have destroyed their natural habitats.
 They do not have enough food or anywhere to live.
-If we carry on in this way, the biodiversity of the planet is under threat.
+If we carry on in this way, the biodiversity of the planet is under threat.:

 Pollution

 One of the most serious environmental problems today is of course pollution.
 It’s a very pressing green issue and if you travel to any of the large cities in China, for example, you’ll find that there is very bad air pollution and there is a layer of smog hanging over the cities.
 It’s just air pollution, but there is also water pollution in many parts of the world.
 The quality of the water is not good because rivers have been contaminated by all sorts of industrial wastes, by chemicals and fertilizers.
 And what we need to do is to recycle our waste and take care of the planet and try use renewable resources where we possibly can.